phillies2k/bootstrap-bundle/README.md

 ```
 Setup a service definition for your theme and tag it with 'bootstrap.theme'.
 The bundle will automatically generate all
-necessary files and will add the theme to your applications assets configuration.
+necessary files and registers the themes for the theme builder.

 ```yaml